Xenrathe/Rails-bark_book/README.md

 # README

-## BarkBook, a social media app just for dogs
+## TheBarkPark, a social media app just for dogs

-## In-Development To-do List:
+## Development To-do List:

-* GoogleMaps/geocoder integration
+### Barks
+* Barks still counts up the number of 'users' even if users delete
+* Pressing bark plays a sound
+* Several default bark sounds / bark selection on user profile
+* Ability to upload custom bark sound

+### CSS and Java
 * Take flash implementation from ShowerThoughts
-* Navigation 'test' and connectivity
-* Pagination for feeds
 * Move all javascript to Stimulus controllers
-* CSS / styling
+* CSS / Styling
+* Channel / websocket for feed and comments?

+### Admin
 * Add admin functionality, dog_parks can be added by ANYONE but only edited or deleted by admins
 * Admins can see who created a dog_park
-* Barks still counts up the number of 'users'

-* Pressing bark plays a sound
-* Several default bark sounds / bark selection on user profile
-* Ability to upload custom bark sound
-* User can add / delete / edit addresses on profile
+* Admins have full access to edit / delete / etc
-* User can change name on user profile
+* Admins can ban users

-* Timezone selection on user profile
-* Channel / websocket for feed and comments
+### Production
-* Implement a real mailer
+* Implement a real mailer and mailer views
 * Add cloud storage via google/amazon/microsoft

+### Future additions
+* API access

 ### Primary:

-BarkBook is a social-media website JUST for dogs, allowing users to make posts with text, images, and videos.
+TheBarkPark is a social-media website JUST for dogs, allowing users to make posts with text, images, and videos.
 Additionally, it can be used to schedule play-dates at local dog parks.

 BarkBook is active on fly.io: (LINK)